19 Fascinating Ruins in Mexico You Need to Visit in 2025

 7. El Tajín, Veracruz

-It may be off-the-beaten-path, but in my opinion, Tajin is one of the best ruins in Mexico.
+It may be off-the-beaten-path, but Tajin is one of the best ruins in Mexico.

 8. Monte Alban Archaeological Zone, Oaxaca

-Monte Alban is one of the few archaeological sites in Mexico that holds a museum!
+One of the few archaeological sites in Mexico, Monte Alban houses a museum!
 It’s small, but inside you’ll find artifacts found on the site and exhibits offering insight into the architecture and how the site was used by its inhabitants.

 Located just 30 minutes from Oaxaca City, a visit to this site is an essential stop on your Oaxaca itinerary.
 Join a Monte Alban tour to learn about the area with a certified guide.
 Transportation is included, so all you need to do is show up!